dignifiedalpaca/blog/README.md

 Incoming

-1. In your smallweb folder create a new folder (a.k.a subdomain).
+1. In your smallweb folder create a new folder (a.k.a. subdomain).
-2. In this foder add a `main.tsx` file
+2. In this folder add a `main.tsx` file
 3. Add the import statement: `import { createBlogApp } from ...`
 4. Export the result of the imported function with the configuration you want (see the example below)
-5. Enjoy, your blog is already runnning!
+5. Enjoy, your blog is already running!

 ```tsx
 import { createBlogApp } from "tayzen/smallblog";